RobertPaddock/Import-Flash-data/README.md

 As above, but saves the pressure data at each timestep.
 These two scripts could quite easily be combined into one if desired.

 **FlashLoad**
-Example script loading this density and pressure data into Matlab.
+Example script loading this density data into Matlab.
 The script does a number of things specific to my simulations (e.g. the plots), but show how this data can be imported to produce plots of density vs postion vs time etc..

+**FlashLoad_WithPressure**
+As above - but also loads the Pressure at the same time (giving density and pressure).

+All the above require the yt package.